BeckyJobita/Student-Management/README.md

-    Sure, here's a template for a README file for your Django app:

----

 # Student Management System

 The Student Management System is a Django web application designed to manage student records, including registration information, courses, and grades.
 It provides a user-friendly interface for administrators to view, add, edit, and delete student data.